 The prices usually spend 40% of the time moving between the 5/8 and 3/8 lines.
-If prices move above the 5/8 line and stay above for some time, the market is said to be selling at a premium spot to what one wants to pay for it.
-Prices might stay above this line in the "premium area".
-If, however, the price drops below the 5/8 line, there is a chance it will drop further looking for support at a lower level.
+If prices move above the 5/8 line, and stay above for some time, the market is said to be selling at a premium spot compared to what one wants to pay for it.
+Prices might remain above this line in the "premium area".
+If, however, the price drops below the 5/8 line, there is a chance it will drop further, searching for support at a lower level.

 4/8 Line (Major Support/Resistance)

 This line provides the highest amount of support and resistance.
-This line acts as a solid support when prices are above it and the dominant resistance when prices are below it.
+This line acts as a solid support when prices are above it, and as the dominant resistance when prices are below it.
 This price level is one of the best levels to place a new sell and buy.

 3/8 Line (The Bottom of Trading Range)

 If the price is below this line and moving upwards, this level acts as a resistance and should be difficult to penetrate.
-If the price goes above this line and stays above it for some time, we might say that there is a tendency that the price will remain above this line and spend approximately 40%* of the time moving between this line and the 5/8 line.
+If the price goes above this line and remains above it for some time, we might say that there is a tendency that the price will remain above this line, and may spend approximately 40%* of the time moving between this line and the 5/8 line.

 1/8 Line (Weak Level, Stop and Reverse)

-Its uniqueness comes from a modifier that you can find in the indicator properties.
+Its uniqueness comes from a modifier that you can locate within the indicator properties.

 Source: Admiral Pivot Indicator, MT4 SE Add-on